Work rights for Student Visa Holders

 How Many Student Visa Holders Are There in Australia?

-As of July 31 2023, there were 654,870 student visa holders in Australia.
+As of January 31 2025, which is in fact still the summar holiday period, there were 536,681 student visa holders in Australia.
 This includes both primary visa holders (ie the person studying the course) as well as secondary visa holders (dependents such as a spouse or children).

 How Long Does a Student Visa Last?